eandmsz/calc/README.md

  - Matrix: JetBrains Mono"
  - Sandstone:

-These fonts are not included due to licensing
-If they are missing, the themes will use the default general system font by default and you can choose whatever font you prefer
+If a font is  missing, the default general system font will be used or the one you select

 ## Out of scope: